-WHEREAS, the Government has been awarded federal funds from the U.S. Department of Housing and Urban Development, under the Emergency Solutions Grants program (CFDA 14.231), to provide for the payment of certain expenses related to operating emergency shelters
+WHEREAS, the Government has been awarded federal funds from the U.S. Department of Housing and Urban Development, under the Emergency Solutions Grant program (CFDA 14.231), to provide for the payment of certain expenses related to operating emergency shelters

-WHEREAS, the Government's 2016 Consolidated Plan provides for the allocation of funds to the Subrecipient for the purpose of supporting basic operations of emergency shelters for homeless individuals;
+WHEREAS, the Government's 2019 Consolidated Plan provides for the allocation of funds in the amount of \$41,728 to the Subrecipient for the purpose of supporting basic operations of the emergency shelter for victims of domestic violence;

-WHEREAS, the Government's responsibility for ensuring compliance with all grant requirements by Subrecipient entities necessitates an agreement with the Subrecipient.
+WHEREAS, the Government's responsibility for ensuring compliance with all grant requirements by subrecipient entities necessitates an agreement with the Subrecipient.